patmagauran/ForzaDualSense/Readme.md

 In Forza, under HUD turn on the UDP data out, with an IP of 127.0.0.1 and a port of 5300.

-In DualSenseX under the controller settings, set the UDP port to 6969(Current default).
+In DualSenseX under the controller settings, set the UDP port to your preference.
+The program should automatically use what is set.

 It should work.